 4 Background

-The current mobile security architectures – GSM / GPRS, UMTS and LTE – rely almost entirely on the secrecy of the long term secret key (called Ki in GSM / GPRS, or K in UMTS/LTE – it will be called it K in this document) that is stored in a USIM / SIM.
+The current mobile security architectures – GSM / GPRS, UMTS and LTE – rely almost entirely on the secrecy of the long term secret key (called Ki in GSM / GPRS, or K in UMTS/LTE –called K in this clause) that is stored in a USIM / SIM.
 Knowledge of the USIM OTA update keys may allow an attacker to modify/ read aspects of the USIM remotely.

 The fundamental security assumption is that the attacker does not know K or the USIM OTA keys.
 But if this security assumption fails, the loss of security is catastrophic.